-Athlete, Brandon Mayor (1958-1960).
+Athlete, Brandon Mayor (1952-1955, 1958-1961).

-Born on 18 November 1905, he attended the University of Manitoba where he played hockey for the school’s team, the Bisons, before moving on to play for the Melville Millionaires, and for Brandon’s Wheat Kings.
+Born at Brandon on 18 November 1905, he attended the University of Manitoba where he played hockey for the school’s team, the Bisons, before moving on to play for the Melville Millionaires, and for Brandon’s Wheat Kings.
 He then played in the National Hockey League for the Detroit Falcons in 1931.
 He was traded to the New York Americans but never played officially for the team.
 He then began playing in the International Hockey League.
 He became a professional referee and a general insurance salesman in Brandon.

 Creighton served as a city alderman in 1946, 1948 and 1949, and two terms as Mayor, from 1952 to 1955 and 1958 to 1961.
 He ran for the Liberal party in the 1953 and 1962 provincial general elections but was defeated each time by Reginald Lissaman.
 He was defeated in the 1953 federal general election by Walter Dinsdale.

-This page was prepared by Angela Graham.
+This page was prepared by Angela Graham and Gordon Goldsborough.